jppollmeier/jppollmeier.github.io/README.md

 ## 3. Implementation
 In this implementation section, I will over the key components behind the different approaches.
 While I won't cover every detail here, those interested in the full implementation can have a look at the code, which is in the GitHub repository. [^2] One thing you will often see is the conversion from .csv files into dictionaries due to them being faster.
 Generally everything that can be precomputed is precomputed.

 ### 3.1 Battle Simulation
 The battle simulation consists of three main parts: the Pokémon class, Team class and the Battle functions.
 Both of these classes will be touched upon in the following subsections.

 #### 3.1.1 Pokemon Class
 The Pokémon class initializes each Pokémon with its base stats, top moves, and calculated stats based on fixed EVs, IVs, and nature:
-- **Initialization**: Retrieves base stats, top moves, and calculates the final stats for each Pokémon.
+- **Initialization**: Retrieves base stats, top moves, type and calculates the final stats for each Pokémon.
 - **Stat Calculation**: Functions to calculate stats based on the Pokémon's base stats, EVs, IVs, and nature.
 - **Reset HP**: Resets the Pokémon's battle HP to its base HP.
 This is done so I can quickly reset a pokemon in battle to its normal HP after it faints and not create a completely new Pokémon everytime.
-- **Retrieve Moves**: Retrieves the top moves for each Pokémon.
+- **Retrieve Moves**: Retrieves the top moves for each Pokémon which are selected to be the strongest moves by damage.
 - **Print Stats**: Prints the Pokémon's stats for debugging purposes.